 Participation in 457(b) Plans

 If you would like to open an after-tax retirement account, consult your human resources department to know if that option is available.
 For your employer to offer a valid Roth plan, it must have a traditional retirement plan in existence.
 You may participate in a traditional and a Roth plan simultaneously; however, your contributions cannot exceed the total limit the Internal Revenue Service mandates for the year.

-As of July 2013, you may stash up to $17,500 in your traditional and/or Roth account, and an extra $5,500 if you are 50 or older.
+As of July 2019, you may stash up to $19,000 in your traditional and/or Roth 457(b) account, and an extra $6,000 catchup contribution if you are 50 or older.
 Your employer may match your contributions.
-In this case, your total annual limit is $51,000 if you are under 50 and $56,500 if you are 50 or older.
+The total employee and employer annual limit is the lesser of your annual salary or the elective deferral limit (not including the extra $6,000 catchup contribution).
 Depending on the plan, for three years before their normal retirement age, 457(b) participants might qualify to make special catch-up contributions of twice their annual limit.